Electoral Security and Women

-Violence against women in elections can affect women’s participation in the electoral process as voters, candidates, election officials, activists and political party leaders and therefore threaten the integrity of the electoral process, as well as the commitment of governments to a free, fair and inclusive democratic process.
-For every public documented violent incident, there are more incidents occurring in private, with scarce documentation and, even worse, without adequate services to meet survivors’ needs and procedure for perpetrators.
+Violence against women in elections affect women’s participation in the electoral process as voters, candidates, election officials, activists and political party leaders and therefore threaten the integrity of the electoral process, as well as the commitment of governments to a free, fair and inclusive democratic process.
+For every public documented violent incident, there are more incidents occurring in private, with scarce documentation and, even worse, without adequate services to meet survivors’ needs.

 Globally, we know that men and women experience election violence.
 However, research in Kenya and in other places around the world show that women experience violence differently compared to men.
 In the electoral process, this manifests itself in several different ways.
 Consider the following examples:

 - Male officials have asked for sexual favors and bribes from women when they tried to register themselves as candidates.

 - A female poll worker was threatened with divorce if she didn’t stuff a ballot box for the political party her husband preferred.